-Strong teacher student relationships shape the way children think and act in school.
+- Shape the way children think and act in school

-Therefore, it is not surprising that research1 shows constructive teacher student relationships have a large and positive impact on students’ academic results.
+Therefore, it is not surprising that research shows constructive teacher-student relationships have a large and positive impact on students’ academic results.

 It is teachers who have created positive teacher student relationships that are more likely to have the above average effects on student achievement.